Bobby Cole (musician)

-Biography and Career
+Biography and career

-Bobby Cole was born Robert Kane Sarnicole in New York City and grew up in Astoria, Queens.
-After service in the US Army, he returned to New York to begin his career.
+Bobby Cole was born Robert Kane Sarnicola in New York City and grew up in Astoria, Queens.
+After service in the U.S. Army, he returned to New York to begin his career.
 Bobby worked originally with a group called the Bobby Cole Band, composed of members of those musicians he knew from Astoria.
 The guitarist Peter Buchakian was an early member of his band.
 He also worked for years with jazz drummer Tony Lupo.

 Bobby usually worked as part of a trio; providing lead vocals and piano while working with a bassist and a drummer as well.
 The Bobby Cole Trio premiered in New York at The Living Room in New York in 1960.
 Reviewer Dick Hoekstra, who attended Bobby's engagement at the Golden Falcon Lounge in Ft.
 Lauderdale in the early 1960s observed, "I got a slight suggestion of Cole's talent when I was told that Dan Segal, owner of New York's famed Living Room, was not only in the audience but was Bobby's personal manager.
 Dan told me that of the countless greats he has booked to play his room, Bobby Cole exceeded any talent that he has ever heard or hired."
 Bobby's drummers during this period included Bobby Ferris and John Nardozza.

 After his stint at the Living Room, Bobby was hired as house pianist at Jilly's, the NYC bistro owned by Frank Sinatra and Jilly Rizzo.
 Frank called Bobby "my favorite saloon singer," and the two became close friends.
 Sinatra was under contract with Capitol at the time and through him, Cole was offered a deal at Capitol.
 Cole refused the deal because he wanted to sing his original compositions, and did not want to conform to the playlist demands of big record labels, or the compromises that producers wanted.

 In 1961, Cole agreed to a record deal with Columbia Records on less restraining terms and the same year produced an album with his Trio, which at the time was composed of Bobby on piano and lead vocals, Joseph Sanzo on bass and backup vocals, and Robert Ferro on drums.
 The album was called NEW NEW NEW and featured a traditional jazz trio setup and traditional jazz arrangements, but it was Cole's youthful voice that had a smoky burr that made it extraordinary.
 One of Cole's trademark tunes, "The Lady's In Love With You", was on this album as well.